 So When is the Right Time to Harvest Cannabis?

 The truth, though, is that there’s no one size fits all rule for harvesting weed.
 Typically, different strains of cannabis have different flowering time.
-However, for most growers, there are basically four factors of determining when cannabis plants are primed for harvest:
+However, for most growers, there are basically three factors of determining when cannabis plants are primed for harvest:

 · The colour of the trichomes

 · The flowering time recommended by the breeder